Southern Hospice Group

 The Southern Hospice Group is a hospice group based in Sussex and East Hampshire formed in 2024 after the merger of St Barnabas Hospices (itself a merger of two hospices) with Martlets Hospice.
-Following the merger Stuart Palma was announced as the CEO.
+Stuart Palma was announced as the CEO.

 Structure

 Each hospice operates under the original name with the charity shops operating under the name of the hospice that it operated under prior to the mergers.

-Currently St Barnabas operates 14 of the charity shops, Chestnut Tree House 12 and Martlets 8 shops.

 St Barnabas Hospices

-St Barnabas Hospice

 St Barnabas is a hospice in Worthing, established as St Barnabas Nursing Home in 1968.
 It is a registered charity (no. 256789).
 The hospice provides end-of-life care and rehabilitation services for life-limiting conditions to people in the Worthing, Adur, Arun and Henfield areas.